Wehmeyer100/CoI.Mod.Better/README.md

 # Cheats:

-- Cheat can be disabled in the config file.
+- Cheats can be disabled in the config file.

 Machine:
 - Void Destroyer - Shreds products(no liquids, no losse), has no waste and also no emissions.